Vargodl/DVwords-WeekenStrung/README.md

 Kevin Kelly: “If you ask for someone’s feedback you’ll get a critic.
 But if instead you ask for advice you’ll get a partner.”

-Time…trapped in the amber of this moment.
-Kurt Vonnegut

 The only real reason we care about Jamie Foxx’s health is the curiosity of what we don’t know and that is what keeps getting cryptically announced.